Bert Sas: Career

 During September and October 1939, Sas obtained more signals that the neutrality of the Netherlands would not remain inviolate.
-Oster, during this time, assured him that only Belgium would be the target.
+Oster, during this time, assured him that only Belgium would be the target, which was consistent with German planning for some time.
 However Sas did not believe this.
 At his insistence, Oster obtained further information from the German headquarters in Zossen.
-This showed that the suspicions that Sas now had were correct: the Netherlands would be invaded together with Belgium.
+This showed that the suspicions that Sas had were correct: the Netherlands would be invaded together with Belgium, albeit that the several German plans varied between the autumn of 1939 and February 1940 in relation to the Dutch component.

-The violation of neutrality would not be limited to a passage through southern Limburg into Belgium.
+The violation of neutrality which was initially planned as minor and just involving the extreme south of the country would eventually not be limited to a passage through southern Limburg into Belgium but involve an all out invasion of the country.
+Sas warned the Dutch and other contacts of the upcoming German invasion on 10 May 1940.
+Oster informed him of the plans within the hour of it becoming solid (codename "Danzig") and it got Sas contacting his superior in the Hague - who again did not believe him - and other contacts.
+The Dutch supreme command believed him and alerted the armed forces overnight.
+The Belgian and French reply was less accurate.
+Sas, as a diplomat, was not interned and allowed to travel to Switzerland, after which he travelled on to London and joined the Dutch army-in-exile.

-Sas died in the 1948 KLM Constellation air disaster in Prestwick, Scotland.
+Sas had been promoted to lieutenant-general in a senior army function when he died in the 1948 KLM Constellation air disaster in Prestwick, Scotland.